 DORIA Metal Pendant Lamp

-Materials: 7 layers of white and orange painted metal (iron) circles strung together.
-White painted Bakelite socket.
+Materials: 7 layers of white and orange painted metal (iron) discs strung together as a lampshade.
+White painted Bakelite E27 socket.

 Cord Length: 60 cm / 23.62’’